Ghost-141/PDF-QA-System/README.md

     pip install -r requirements.txt
     ```

+### GPU Support (NVIDIA)

+For GPU acceleration, you need to install PyTorch with CUDA support.
+Make sure you have the correct NVIDIA drivers and CUDA Toolkit version installed.

+1.  **Check your NVIDIA driver and CUDA version:**
+    You can check your NVIDIA driver version by running `nvidia-smi` in your terminal.
+This will also show the highest version of CUDA that is supported.

+2.  **Install PyTorch with CUDA:**
+    Visit the [PyTorch website](https://pytorch.org/get-started/locally/) to find the correct command for your specific CUDA version.
+For example, to install PyTorch with CUDA 12.6, you would run:
+    ```bash
+    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
+    ```

+    **Note:** Using a version of PyTorch with CUDA support is essential for running the model on an NVIDIA GPU.
+If you do not have a compatible GPU, the model will run on the CPU, which will be significantly slower.

 ### Configuration

 Create a `.env` file in the root directory of the project and add your Groq API key: